Farama-Foundation/gym-docs/docs/source/content/api.md

 ```

 Warning: In v0.24, for all initialised environments, the gym environment checker is run to check whether the environment
 implementation matches the API.
-For more information on the environment checker see [section](#API-checker).
+For more information on the environment checker, see [section](#API-checker).
 To disable the feature, use `gym.make('CartPole-v1', disable_env_checker=True)`.

 ## Interacting with the Environment